Written by Divinity Nutra, Updated on April 3, 2022

 Before we get into the studies, we need to discuss anticoagulants in a bit more detail.

-Anticoagulants, also known as blood thinners or antiplatelet drugs, are medicines that prevent blood clots from developing.
+Blood thinners, also known as anticoagulants or antiplatelet drugs, are medicines that prevent blood clots from developing.
 They also prevent preexisting blood clots from forming complete blockages, leading to heart attacks or strokes.

 The word “anti” means against, and “coagulate” means to change into a semisolid or solid-state.
 Thus, an anticoagulant prevents blood clots.